 What disqualifies me from a permit?

-Visit the Attorney General’s Concealed Carry webpage for current list of disqualifiers.
+Visit the Attorney General’s Concealed Carry webpage for a current list of disqualifiers.